Fight seasonal allergies

 Antihistamines

 They prevent the onset of allergy symptoms.
-They can cause drowsiness.
+In some cases, they can cause drowsiness.

 Eye drops